Curriculum and requirements

 - All students must demonstrate competence in a natural language other than English.

-- In order to acquire teaching experience, all students are required to participate in the teaching activities of the department for at least three academic quarters.
+- In order to acquire teaching experience, all students are required to participate in the teaching activities of the department for at least two academic quarters.
+The courses taught must include COMM 10 – Introduction to Communication and a course from COMM 100A, 100B or 100C

 - Before the end of the fourth year, the student must take and pass an oral qualifying examination.
 The exam will be based on two substantial papers encompassing two of the subfields covered in the program.
 Prior to taking qualifying examinations students must complete all course requirements as well as the language and teaching requirements.